yankh764/rdoc/README.md

 # Rdoc - A command-line tool for launching documents
-This bash script is dedicated for all the Linux readers whom spend all their time working on the Terminal;
+This bash script is dedicated for all the Linux readers whom spend all their time working on the terminal;
 therefore they launch everything from there.
-If you are the kind of person I described above, I believe that this tool can help you and save you a lot of time.
+If you are the kind of person I described above, I believe that this tool would benefit you.
 This script purposes are to help you launch documents using your favorite PDF Viewer, which will
 save you a lot of time if you have lots of documents like me.